SoftwareHeritage/swhapguide/swhap@inria.md

 Create the final repository
 ----------------------------------

 You are now ready to create the final public repository of your Software, that will be ingested into the Software Heritage archive.
 Go to the Github interface.
-From the `home` page, click on the `New` green button and create a new public repository, named after your software.
+From the `home` page, click on the `New` green button and create a new public repository, named after your software (See Figure 9).

 ![Create final repository.](./media2/17_Finalrepo.png){#fig:FinalRepo}